jspm/jspm.org/docs/integrations.md

 Promise.resolve(require(dynamicModuleExpression))
 ```

-By immediately wrapping the `require` statement in `Promise.resolve()`, and handling the promise properly, jspm will then automatically replace this [during conversion](/about/architecture#commonjs-conversion) with `import(dynamicModuleExpresion)`, thereby providing comprehensive ES module and dependency resolution support.
+By immediately wrapping the `require` statement in `Promise.resolve()`, and handling the promise properly, jspm will then automatically replace this during CommonJS conversion on install with `import(dynamicModuleExpresion)`, thereby providing comprehensive ES module and dependency resolution for dynamic requires, which would usually be a problem as they are not statically analyzable.

 This pattern is exactly what allows RollupJS configuration files to full support loading Rollup plugins as ES modules through jspm, and hopefully other tools can follow.